fimad/scalpel/README.md

 altTextAndImages =
     -- 1. First narrow the current context to each img tag. chroots "img" $ do
-        -- 2. Use Any to access all the relevant content from the the currently -- selected img tag.
+        -- 2. Use anySelector to access all the relevant content from the the currently -- selected img tag.
-        altText <- attr "alt" Any
+        altText <- attr "alt" anySelector
-        srcUrl  <- attr "src" Any
+        srcUrl  <- attr "src" anySelector
         -- 3. Combine the retrieved content into the desired final result. return (altText, srcUrl)
 ```